 Police also discovered that on April 6, several unsuccessful attempts were made to unlock Kremers’ phone with an incorrect PIN number.
 It never received the correct number again.
 By April 11, both phones were dead.

-Though the call log was disturbing, it was nothing compared to the camera.
+Though the call log was disturbing, it was nothing compared to what was found on the camera.

 The first photos on the camera were taken the morning of April 1 when the women had left for their hike.
-The photos showed them on a trail near the Continental Divide, though nothing about them led police to become suspicious.
+The photos showed Kris Kremers and Lisanne Froon on a trail near the Continental Divide, though nothing about them led police to become suspicious.

 After investigating the area where the backpack had been found, police uncovered Kremers’ clothing, neatly folded along the edge of the river.
 Two months later, in the same area, a pelvic bone and a foot, still inside a boot, were found.